-Project management techniques are the systematic approach to leading a team with the goal of producing desirable results on a specific date and budget.
+Project management techniques are the systematic approach to leading a team to produce desirable results on a specific date and budget.
 Whether it is product development or marketing campaigns, projects run on limited resources and time, which is why a workflow made systematically is at the heart of business project management.
 When done right, you’ll be able to say that you delivered the job on time, and within budget.

 Use the following tried-and-tested project management techniques in your operations: